 - ¾ pound boneless skinless chicken breasts, diced into 2-inch cubes

 - ½ cup low-sodium vegetable broth

 - salt and fresh ground black pepper, to taste

 - Mix all the ingredients for the jerk seasoning in a small bowl until well combined.
 Set it aside.

 - Add 2½ tablespoons of vegetable oil to a large pan set over medium heat.
-Add the onions and stir well.
-Let it cook for 5 to 6 minutes or until softened and fragrant.
-Add the garlic and mix well.
-Cook for 2 more minutes.
+Add the onions and cook for 5 minutes or until softened.
+Add the garlic and cook for 2 more minutes.

 - Add the remaining oil to the pan and set over medium-high heat.
 Add the chicken and cook it for 2 to 3 minutes on each side.
 Stir the veggie mixture back into the pan.
 Season with salt and pepper to taste.